 The proposed investment is an exciting opportunity to transform the historic and cultural core of the town centre.
 People currently feel that the space is a dark and unwelcoming area that suffers from antisocial behaviour.
 The council’s aim is to create a vibrant, yet reflective atmosphere for the public and parishioners to enjoy spending time in.
 At the same time we will be restoring significant pieces of our cultural heritage and improving habitat for biodiversity.

-The plans include creation of more social space, improving the access paths and lighting around the gardens, and adding a range of seating to help improve passive surveillance that naturally occurs as more people visit and dwell.
+The plans include creation of more social space, additional paths and lighting across the gardens, and a range of seating so that everyone can enjoy the grounds of the Grade I Minster.
 Also included is a proposed additional path with a seating area that will link to the entrance of the new Minster Exchange (MX) building, being constructed next to the gardens behind the Children’s Library.
 Further details are also included with plans to carry out urgent conservation works on a number of the historically significant memorials.

 Video walkthrough of the plans